Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 As we move along to outputs, we can see we don't output any coins but we do have an item called 'copper_sword_lv1'.
 Let's look at our first output in doubles.
 We use 'key' to indicate the unique feature from the sword.
 Our first one is 'attack' which indicates an attack function. weightRanges is empty, but in future can be used to help randomize the attack/how intense it is.
 Our final field is 'program', which can run a program each time a 'attack' is called from the sword.
 For now we have '10.0' which means we'll be getting 10.0 point attack from the sword.
 In long and string output fields, we assign outputs/values to features of the sword, like 'level', 'value', and 'name'.

-Finally we have have our tradePercentage, tradeable, and outputs reflecting what we've used in previous recipes.
+Finally we have our tradePercentage, tradeable, and outputs reflecting what we've used in previous recipes.

 ### Enemy encounter recipe